smongiar/platform-components/README.md

    `oc apply -k argocd/bootstrap/operator`

-   Note: You may need to repeat the above command depending on namespace creation timing.

 1. Once the OpenShift GitOps operator is installed, confgure the platform ArgoCD instance:

    `oc apply -k argocd/bootstrap/instance`